dbbs-lab/bsb-core/docs/connectivity/connectivity-strategy.rst

 The connection between two types of cells is made calling ``self.connect_cells``.
 ``connect_cells`` needs four arguments:

 * ``pre_set`` : A numpy array containing the positions of the presynaptic cells.
 * ``post_set`` : A numpy array containing the positions of the postsynaptic cells.
 * ``src_locs`` : A nx3 matrix, with n the number of connections, containing information about where the connection starts.
 Each row of the matrix contains three integers (a,b,c), with a the index of the presynaptic cell, b the index of the branch on which a connection is made and c the index (relative to a branch) of the point at which the connection starts.

-  * ``dest_locs`` : A nx3 matrix,with n the number of connections, containing information about where the connection ends.
+* ``dest_locs`` : A nx3 matrix,with n the number of connections, containing information
+   about where the connection ends.
 Each row of the matrix contains three integers (a,b,c), with a the index of the postsynaptic cell, b the index of the branch on which a connection is made and c the index (relative to a branch) of the point at which the connection ends.
 The k-th row of src_locs describes the beginning of the k-th connection on the presynaptic cell, while the k-th row of dest_locs stores the info about the end of the k-th connection on the postsynaptic cell.
-There is also an optional argument:

  * ``tag`` : a tag describing the connection (optional, defaults to the strategy name, or `f"{name}_{pre}_to_{post}"` when multiple cell types are combined).

 For example, if ``src_locs`` and ``dest_locs`` are the following matrices: